The best time to visit Yellowstone National Park is from April to May and from September to early October.

 Best time to see wildlife

-The best time to see wildlife in Yellowstone National Park is early spring and winter.
+The best time to see wildlife in Yellowstone National Park is from December through March.

 It really depends on what you want to see.